 - As with all breeds, there are certain hereditary diseases and ailments that the Cavachon can suffer from, so talk to your breeder for reassurance

-In short, the Cavachon is a pretty, enjoyable and friendly animal that is easy to train and loyal, and one that will make an excellent pet for the discerning owner.
+In short, they are a pretty, enjoyable and friendly animal that is easy to train and loyal, and one that will make an excellent pet for the discerning owner.

-- White – a white Cavachon is a very attractive animal, and this coat colour will have been inherited primarily from the Bichon parent.
+- White – a very attractive animal, and this coat colour will have been inherited primarily from the Bichon parent.
 Be aware that white dogs are higher maintenance than some darker colours – especially if outdoor waling is part of the routine!

-- Brown – a lovely brown coat is a feature of some Cavachons, and can be a very attractive colour indeed.
+- Brown – a lovely brown coat is a feature of this breed, and can be a very attractive colour indeed.
 The shade can vary depending upon the colour of the Spaniel parent.

 - Red – this is a variant of the brown and is a lush and warm colour that is extremely attractive.
 It is not the most common colour, but is one that when you see it, you will absolutely love